Acute Low Back Pain

 Manual therapy or manipulative therapy is a physical treatment that involves joint mobilization and joint manipulation.
 Here at Ballsbridge Physiotherapy Clinic, our team of physiotherapists use it to treat musculoskeletal pain and disability.
 Current research states that manual therapy may improve clinical outcomes for acute and sub-acute low back pain, especially within the first six weeks.

 There is strong evidence to suggest that patients who suffer with chronic pain benefit greatly from physiotherapy.
-A supervised exercise programme, such as those prescribed by our chartered physiotherapists, can deliver invaluable results which include; faster return to work, reduced recurrence rate, less sick leave, reduced pain, and increased mobility.
+A supervised exercise programme, such as those prescribed by our chartered physiotherapists, can deliver invaluable results.
+These invaluable results include; faster return to work, reduced recurrence rate, less sick leave, reduced pain, and increased mobility.

 Sciatica is pain in the lower extremity resulting from irritation of the sciatic nerve.
 The pain of sciatica is typically felt from the low back (lumbar area) to behind the thigh and can radiate down below the knee.
 The pain from this condition is sometimes referred to as sciatic nerve pain.
 The sciatic nerve is the largest nerve in the body and begins from the nerve roots in the lumbar spinal cord in the low back.
 It extends through the buttock area to send nerve endings down the lower limb.